cirofalsarella/Registros-em-Arquivos-Binarios/README.md

 A database management system that uses B-Trees for quickly retrieving registers.
 University project by @cirofalsarella @PedroMartelleto.

-Each branch represents a different project, with different functions and operations.
+Each branch represents different milestones for the project, with different operations supported.

 ## Folder structure
     .